Union Continentals: Service

 On May 3, 1861, Major Fillmore and the regiment escorted four companies of the 21st New York Infantry Regiment to the Exchange Street station for their departure to Elmira.
 A further six companies of the 21st New York were accompanied on May 11.
 On the 17th, the regiment escorted Captain Elihu Faxon's Buffalo company of the 36th New York Infantry Regiment to the same station.

 On July 4, 1861, the men of the Continentals assembled at Chaplain Lord's church for a July 4 Parade, receiving their regimental color - a silk banner made by two dozen women who called themselves the Ladies Resident in Buffalo in 1812.
 The wife of Continental Oliver Steele presented the flag to Major Fillmore.

 The Continentals participated in the March 1862 military funeral of Naval Lieutenant Thomas A. Budd, and the March 1863 funeral of Colonel John McMahon of the 164th New York Infantry Regiment.
 The men turned out at the train station to salute the New England troops returning from Banks' Port Hudson campaign in 1863.

 Along with the two other local militia regiments, the Buffalo Tigers and the Buffalo Light Guards, they stood guard at the State Arsenal from 1862 until Special Order No. 6 of Brigadier General Henry Livingstone Lansing, commanding the 31st Brigade of the New York National Guard, relieved the three militia groups of that duty in July 1863.

-When the body of Abraham Lincoln laid in state at Buffalo's Saint James Hall on April 27, 1865, the regiment served as the guard of honor.
+When the body of Abraham Lincoln was laid in state at Buffalo's Saint James Hall on April 27, 1865, the regiment served as the guard of honor.